Skip to main content

 FRIDAY

 Simulations & Testing On our final day of class, all participants will interact in various simulations of possible emergency situations.
 We will also conduct written and oral testing to be sure that all participants fully understand what has been taught during the week.
 See the Simulations page for possible simulated situations.

 All participants will be given a class notebook that is theirs to keep, as well as a certificate of course completion.
 The notebook contains nearly 500 pages of valuable reference information.
 Mining activity is regulated by The Mine Improvement and New Emergency Response Act of 2006, also known as the MINER Act, which amended the Mine Safety and Health Act of 1977.

 The MINER Act spells out the regulations and responsibilities of miners and mining companies.
 The agency in charge of enforcement is the Mine Safety and Health Administration MSHA.
 Mining operations are also subject to other regulations, such as those imposed by FDA, EPA, and OSHA, as well as to regulations from local authorities.
 We will learn what all these regulations mean for miners.
-We will discuss the following requirements that are of interest to miners.

 • Required Accident Preparedness and Emergency Response Plans